kmhcreative/zappbar/README.md

 ### ZappBar Colors

-You can use either an external stylesheet (and then give the FULL URL to it) or you can set individual item colors from within the plugin.
+You can use either an external stylesheet or you can set individual item colors from within the plugin.
+If you are using an external stylesheet it can be stored anywhere on the same server, just give the full URL to its location.
+There is a `sample_styles.css` file in _zappbar/css/_ you can use as a starting point for creating your own.

 _(the color options in the plugin are pretty self-explanatory, so they won’t be covered in this README)_